SolaceProducts/pubsubplus-gcp-quickstart/README.md

 * Go to your Google Cloud Platform console and create a Compute Engine instance.
 Select standard 2 vCPU machine type, and at least 6 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS:

+**Note:** in an HA deployment the Monitor node requires only 1 vCPU and the standard 10 GB disk space will suffice.

 ![alt text](/images/gce_launch_1.png "GCE Image creation 1")

 ### Step 2b: (HA cluster deployment only) customise your IP addresses